 May is Melanoma and Skin Cancer Awareness Month

-- Basal cell carcinoma – As the most common type of skin cancer, these cancers start in the basal cell skin layer, which is the lower part of the epidermis, and tend to grow slowly.
+- Basal and Squamous cell carcinoma – As the most common type of skin cancer, these cancers start in the top layer of skin (epidermis) and are often related to sun exposure.

-- Melanoma – Much less common and develops when melanocytes (the cells that give the skin its tan or brown color) start to grow out of control.1
+- Melanoma – Much less common and develops when melanocytes (the cells that give the skin its tan or brown color) start to grow out of control.

 Lower Your Risk